WHAT IS A REIT?

 A Real Estate Investment Trust (REIT) is a company that owns, and in most cases, manages income-producing commercial real estate such as offices, apartments, warehouses, hospitals, malls, hotels and in some instances, even timberlands.
 REIT shares are traded on major stock exchanges, including London, New York, and Sydney.

-REITs were created by the US Congress in the 1960s to give average investors access to investments in large-scale, commercial properties through the purchase of equity.
+REITs were created by the US Congress in the 1960s to give the average investor access to investments in large-scale, commercial properties through the purchase of equity.

 A company that qualifies as a REIT is permitted to deduct dividends paid to its shareholders from its corporate taxable income.
 As a result, most REITs remit up to 100 percent of their taxable income to their shareholders, who then pay taxes on the dividends received as well as any capital gains.
 As with other business, excluding partnerships, a REIT cannot pass any tax losses through to its investors.